 Now, the conventional treatment for a hyperactive immune system is immune suppressant drugs.
 But these medications don’t deal with WHY the immune system is out of balance.

 So, the real question is, “What’s causing the immune system to be out of balance?”

 Specifically, Vitamin A decreases the production of proinflammatory cytokines.
 And vitamin D helps prevent a hyperactive immune response.

 Now, you may be thinking, “But I’ve read that vitamin A promotes bone loss and increases the risk of osteoporosis!”
 Yes, vitamin A can promote bone loss.
 But only when it’s not in balance with vitamin D. When these vitamins are in balance, studies show that vitamin A is beneficial to bone.
 Not harmful.

 And when I say balance, I mean vitamin A and vitamin D should be consumed in approximately equal amounts.

 A Lack of the Omega 3s- EPA and DHA

 Omega 3 fatty acids are crucial for your overall health.
 Especially eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 They help with the prevention and management of a wide variety of health conditions.
-These include inflammatory joint pain, chronic spinal pain, autoimmune diseases, cardiovascular disease, depression, and osteoporosis.
+These include inflammatory joint pain, chronic spinal pain, autoimmune diseases, cardiovascular disease, depression, and low bone density.